sharansankar/RNN_language_modelling/README.md

 - Ot: output of RNN at time t
 - U,W,V: weights of the input, saved states and output respectively

 RNN are better language models, for they are able to look further back than the previous N-gram models.
+In this Recurrent Neural Network, I have created a neural network with a single hidden layer and a feedback connection from the output of the hidden layer back into itself.

+## Project Implementation
+### Preprocessing
+For language modelling, I have chosen two initial sets of text which will be used as training text.
+One contains all every single sonnet created by shakespeare, while the other is a set of every poem created by Edgar Allan Poe.
+Both are favourite authors of mine.

+In the preprocessing phase, each line of text is turned into a vector where each word is represented as an index value of a large dictionary.In the process, any punctuation or numbers are stripped from the sentences.

+### Training
+Training of the neural network can be broken down into three parts:
+1. Forward propagation
+2. Backpropagation-through-time
+3.